Windcatcher

-Prevailing wind conditions
+Location

 The construction of a windcatcher depends on the prevailing wind direction at that specific location: if the wind tends to blow from only one side, it may have only one opening, and no internal partitions.
 In areas with more variable wind directions, there may also be radial internal walls, which divide the windtower into vertical sections.
 These sections are like parallel chimneys, but with openings to the side, pointing in multiple directions.
 More sections reduce the flow rate, but increase the efficiency at suboptimal wind angles.
 If the wind hits the opening square-on, it will go in, but if it hits it at a sufficiently oblique angle, it will tend to slip around the tower, instead.

 Windcatchers in areas with stronger winds will have smaller total cross-sections, and areas with very hot wind may have many smaller shafts in order to cool the incoming air.
 Windtowers with square horizontal cross-sections are more efficient than round ones, as the sharp angles make the flow less laminar, encouraging flow separation; suitable shaping increases suction.

 Taller windcatchers catch higher winds.
 Higher winds blow stronger and cooler (and in a different direction).
 Higher air is also usually less dusty.

 If the wind is dusty or polluted, or there are insect-borne illnesses such as malaria and dengue fever, then air filtering may be necessary.
 Some dust can be dumped at the bottom of the windcatcher as the air slows (see diagram below), and more can be filtered out by suitable plantings or insect mesh.
 Physical filters generally reduce throughflow, unless the flow is very gusty.
 It may also be possible to fully or partially close the windcatcher off.

 The short, wide right-triangle-prism malqaf are usually bidirectional, set in symmetrical pairs, and are often used with a salsabil (evaporative cooling unit) and a shuksheika (roof lantern vent).
 Wide malqafs are more often used in damper climates, where high-volume air flow is more important compared to evaporative cooling.
 In hotter climates, they are narrower, and air is cooled on its way in.
 They are more commonly used in Africa.
 Baudgir, on the other hand, are multisided (usually 4-sided), and they are typically tall towers (up to 34 meters tall) which can be closed in winter.
 They are more common in the Persian Gulf region and in areas with dust storms.
 Taller windcatchers also have a stronger stack effect.